jdmedlock/meteorite/README.md

 production and development modes is a Service Worker runs in productin mode to support offline execution.

-The production version of the app is build by running `npm run publish`.
+The production version of the app on GitHub Pages is built by running `npm run publish`.

 ### Environment Variables